 A Moment That Changed Everything

-Sarah's experience isn't unique.
-It's happening everywhere, to everyone in software development.
+This pattern is appearing everywhere in software development.
 Junior developers are building features that previously required senior architects.
 Mid-level engineers are prototyping in hours what used to take weeks.
 Senior developers are orchestrating autonomous agents to handle implementation details while they focus on system design and business logic.

 This Isn't Incremental Improvement—It's Transformation